davidfrisch/UNIFR_API_EPUCK/docs/graphic_user_interface.rst

     :width: 400
     :alt: Picture of the GUI camera of the Epucks

-* You can move the slider to adjust the refresh rate of the stream
+* You can move the slider to adjust the refresh rate of the stream.
+* You can send messages to robots.
 * You can take a picture of the steam and it will save it on the same directory specified before.